-How you store your candles is extremely important to their shelf life.
+How you store your candles and melts is extremely important to their shelf life.
 They will last much longer if you take care of how and where these are put away.

 Here at NI Candles, we want to give you some advice as to how to ensure these are stored away carefully to get the best use out of them.

 General Advice (this is the same for all candles)

 - Store them below 25C, to prevent them from softening or melting

 - Keep them in a dry place, as water can ruin them

 - Avoid storing in direct sunlight as the colours and scents are prone to fading when in the sun for too long